 "Fionn.
 Take the usable pile inside.
 Stack it by the door."

+Fionn looked up.
+His eyes tracked toward the shadows, then back to his mother.
+"Okay."
 He set down the blade with care, laying it on the rack's edge exactly where she'd want it, and gathered the sorted leather into his arms.
 The pile came up to his chin.
-He walked toward home without looking back, the green shirt visible in the failing light until the storage house walls swallowed him.
+He walked toward home, the ochre shirt visible in the failing light until the storage house walls swallowed him.

 Waited.